sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

 In case it wasn't clear until now, or if you've skipped previous articles:
 Is it slow?
 Maybe.
 Not so slow that I needed to change it yet.
 Does it matter?
 No, it doesn't matter 99% of the time.
 Developer time is the single most valuable resource.

-Only if you need to use this in the `Update` function, and you notice that your framerate drops, do something about it.
-If you really need that, you should probably override `Equals` for that type, and that type only!
+Only if you need to use this in the `Update` function, and you profile your game and notice this call, do something about it.
+If you really need to check for equality each frame, you should probably override `Equals` for that type (and that type only)!

+Aside: When using the IL2CPP compilation mode, reflection is resolved at compile time, but it still does perform some allocations, so please just profile it.
+In our code, equality is checked every frame for one component, but the code is written such that the object is always the same in 99.9% of the cases.
+This means that the equality check succeeds immediately without using reflection, as `ReferenceEquals` is always checked first.

 #### Going Further